Upload-Academy/azerothcore-daisy/README.md

 # WoS Daisy

 Woof!
-Daisy is a World of Solocraft project.
+Daisy is a World of Solocraft project by [Michael Crilly](https://crilly.au/).

 Daisy is a set of Python tools that can extract (`extractor.py`) information about the tables in an [AzerothCore](https://www.azerothcore.org/) database, specifically the `acore_world` database, but that can be configured.
 Once this data is extracted, Daisy can then generate all the templates and files needed to make manipulating an AzerothCore database much, much easier using her second tool: `daisy.py`.